Cosmian/kms/documentation/docs/ms_dke/ms_dke.md

 [See this doc](https://learn.microsoft.com/en-gb/purview/sensitivity-labels-teams-groups-sites#using-sensitivity-labels-for-microsoft-teams-microsoft-365-groups-and-sharepoint-sites)
 for more information on Sensititvity labels.

-To enable them follow tese instructions:
+To enable them, follow these instructions:
 [Enable sensitivity label support in PowerShell](https://learn.microsoft.com/en-us/entra/identity/users/groups-assign-sensitivity-labels#enable-sensitivity-label-support-in-powershell)

 ... which will probably